nuitrcs/vim_workshop/VimTutor.md

 #### 1. Moving to start and end of the file

-**Example I:** Move to start/end of the in command mode
+**Example I:** Move to start/end of the in normal mode
-- Switch to command mode by hitting ESC.
+- Switch to normal mode by hitting ESC.
 Type `G` to move to the last line of the file
-- Switch to command mode by hitting ESC.
+- Switch to normal mode by hitting ESC.
 Type `gg` to move to the first line of the file

 **Example II:** Move to start/end of the file in command-line mode